-1. Start with all the rigging slack.
-Then induce the mast

-bend by tightening the reverse diagonals (diamonds).
-Measure the band by tensioning a line or the main halyard between the masthead and the gooseneck.
-The maximum amount of bend should be no more than 1% of the length of "P" for the standard rig and no more than 2" (50mm) for the furling mast.
-Measured perpendicular from the aft face of the mast to the halyard at the deepest part of the bend.
+- 1. Start with all the rigging slack.
+Then induce the mast bend by tightening the reverse diagonals (diamonds).
+Measure the band by tensioning the topping lift line or the main halyard between the masthead and the gooseneck.
+Mast pre-bend, the maximum amount of depth of curvature (D) occured on middle height of the standard rig (non-furling mast) should be around 0.5% of the length of "P" and do not exceed 2% of "P".
+Mast pre-bend, the maximum amount of depth of curvature (D) occured on middle height of the furling rig (furling mast) should be around 0.5% of the length of "P" and do not exceed 1.0% of "P".
+The alternative measurement can be done for determining the mast pre-bend.
+Measuring perpendicular from the aft face of the mast to the halyard at the deepest part of the bend.
 It can be less than that based on the sail shape and your own preference.
 The bend should also be evenly distributed along the mast to give a smooth shape.
 Keep in mind that bending a furling mast may make it more difficult to furl and will not do much to flatten the sail as in a standard rig.
 It is very important that the mast also be straight from side to side at this time.
-Tighten or loosen the reverse diagonals to achieve this.

-- 2. Step the mast with all shrouds attached but with the turnbuckles completely loosened (if the mast was not already stepped). - 3.
-Attach the jib halyard to a cleat on the bow to support the mast in a raked position (the masthead should be about 2'-0" {6cm} behind the step).
+Tighten or loosen the diagonals to achieve this. - 2.
+Step the mast with all shrouds attached but with the turnbuckles completely loosened (if the mast was not already stepped). - 3.
+Attach the jib halyard to a cleat on the bow to support the mast in a raked position (the masthead should be about 2'-0" {60cm} behind the step).
 Attach the verticals and tighten them until you can just see the hole for the cotter pin in the turnbuckle.
 Tighten the jib halyard until you can attach the forestay.
-At this point, the masthead should be raked so that a weight hung on the main halyard hangs about 1' behind the mast step. - 4.
+At this point, the masthead should be raked so that a weight hung on the main halyard hangs about 18" behind the mast step. - 4.
 Use the main halyard to check that the mast is centered from side to side.
 Pull it tight and mark the halyard next to the verticals chainplate.
 Now do the same in the other side to see if the marks line up.
 If not, tighten and/or loosen the verticals until the marks line up.
-Once the masthead is centered, begin tightening the verticals until the turnbuckles are approximately half closed.
+Once the masthead is centered, begin tightening the verticals.
 While tightening the verticals, you may notice the bend in the mast increasing.
-Now you can tighten the lowers, which will tend to straighten the lower part of the mast.
+Now you can tighten the lowers then tighten D2, which will tend to straighten the lower part of the mast.
 Be sure to tighten port and starboard sides evenly. - 5.
 Now you should tighten the headstay until it is approximately half closed as well.
-This should induce the approximate amount of headstay tension.
+This should induce the approximate amount of headstay tension so the headstay does not shack easily.
 Never use anything more than a pair of wrenches to tighten your rigging.
-If you use an extended piece of pipe on the handle of a wrench, you can over-tighten the rigging and do damage to the mast or rigging. - 6.
-On the Hunter 45DS, it is necessary to go up the mast in a Bosun's Chair to tighten the number 2 diagonal shroud (D2 or intermediate shroud).
-Always use caution when "going aloft".
-You should always use a mountain climbing harness or Bosun's Chair intended for this use.
-Always tie into the harness with the halyard using a bowline and then secure the shackle as a back up as the knot is more reliable than a mechanical fastner.
-The person hoisting you aloft should keep the halyard stopper closed to prevent falls.
-Good communication between the two of you is also important.
-Tighten the D2 until it has just become tight ened then add two complete turns.
-While at the first spreader, look up the back of the mast to see if it is straight (rather than bent from side to side).
-If it is not straight then adjust the appropriate D2 to straighten it.
+If you use an extended piece of pipe on the handle of a wrench, you can over-tighten the rigging and do damage to the mast or rigging.